ZhuSijia0711/tp/docs/UserGuide.md

 Example: `addfor /user simon, helen, tim /on monday /task project meeting /from 9:00 /to 11:00 /type f`

+* Note: The usernames have to be separated by ",".

 Expected Output:
 ```
 Timetable has been written to data/Simon.txt